Introduction

 11. Outreach

-1. Due Process The following provides CPS interns and staff with an overview for the identification and management of intern problems and concerns, along with important considerations in the remediation of problems.
-CPS encourages staff and interns to discuss and resolve conflicts informally whenever possible; however, if an adequate outcome cannot be reached, this document provides a formal mechanism for CPS to respond to issues of concern.
+• 1.
+Due Process The following provides CAPS interns and staff with an overview for the identification and management of intern problems and concerns, along with important considerations in the remediation of problems.
+CAPS encourages staff and interns to discuss and resolve conflicts informally whenever possible; however, if an adequate outcome cannot be reached, this document provides a formal mechanism for CAPS to respond to issues of concern.
 A listing of possible sanctions and an explicit discussion of the due process procedures are also included.
 This Due Process Document is divided into three sections:

 I. Definitions: Provides basic or general definitions of terms and phrases used throughout the document.